March 1st-4th 2018

 Rider places have been allocated but there is a waiting list open.
-If you are interested in riding on this clinic, please use the contact form below to be placed on the list.
+If you are interested in riding on this clinic, please use the contact form at the bottom of the page to be placed on the list.
 In the meantime book your spectator place to join us for four days of the most incredible information!

 Book your tickets using the PayPal button below

 The Science of Motion is a new approach to therapy, which, instead of treating the damage, addresses the biomechanic abnormalities that cause the pathological changes in the first place.
 The approach has been used to successfully prevent and rehabilitate lamenesses, where other therapies have been ineffective, underlining the capacity of the horse's physique to heal efficiently, so long as the source of the abnormal stress has been corrected.

 Every horse moves differently and since none move perfectly, especially with a rider on their back, even minor defects in gait can eventually result in lameness.
 As with human athletes, careful analysis of how a horse moves and the use of an individualised training program can both enhance performance and rehabilitate injuries, including those resulting in chronic lamenesses.
 The Science of Motion is a new approach to training and therapy, which is based upon identifying and correcting the specific gait abnormalities inherent in each horse.
 This approach was developed by Jean Luc Cornille, an international level Three-Day Event rider and trainer, who has extensively studied equine movement.
 His skill, experience and research has allowed him to perfect methods that can be used to correct the imperfections of gait that inhibit a horse from reaching its full athletic potential and often lead to lameness.